The 5 Types of ICD Ambiguity That Create Late Defects (and How to Catch Them Early)

 This is the most dangerous one.
 A vendor copies the ICD from a previous mission to a new sensor, but the new hardware has a slightly different register map.

-• The Fix: Use the ADM to validate the interface logic against the actual mission requirements.
-If the documentation is a "leftover" from a previous project, the model will expose the mismatch during the first simulation run.
+The Fix: Validate the interface logic against actual mission requirements.
+Lynapse provides built-in version control for digital interface models across the entire system integration project, covering multiple hardware components.
+If the documentation is a leftover from a previous project, the model exposes the mismatch during the first simulation run.

 Why "Wait and See" is a Failed Strategy

-Build integration readiness before your hardware integration begins.
-Visit https://lynapse.com
+Build integration readiness before hardware integration begins.
+Visit https://lynapse.com.